A history of Steve Bruce and Wigan’s love affair with Honduran footballers

-By Steve Bruce’s own admission, trying to convince footballers to move to Wigan Athletic is a hard task.
+As Steve Bruce himself admitted, trying to convince players to move to Wigan Athletic can be a difficult task.

 “English players don’t usually want to join us,” he told The Guardian in January 2009.
 “Apart from Lee Cattermole, who has been a great signing, English lads at other clubs aren’t generally queuing up to play for Wigan.”